Thermal Energy Store Cost

 Heating System

-The heating system you have at the time of installing the thermal store could affect the price of the job.
+The heating system you have when installing the thermal store could affect the price of the job.

-For example, if you have an old boiler, its components may not match the new thermal store, meaning that some aspects of the boiler or thermal store will need to be adjusted for it to work properly.
+For example, if you have an old boiler, its components may not match the new thermal store, meaning that some aspects of the boiler or thermal store must be adjusted for it to work properly.

 If your boiler is too old to be compatible with the thermal store, you may need to replace the boiler fully.